rigetti/pyquil/docs/source/compiler.rst

 dictionary contains the keys

 - ``final_rewiring``: see section below on rewirings.
-- ``gate_depth``: the longest subsequence of compiled instructions where adjaction instructions share resources.
+- ``gate_depth``: the longest subsequence of compiled instructions where adjacent instructions share resources.
 - ``multiqubit_gate_depth``: like ``gate_depth`` but restricted to multi-qubit gates.
 - ``gate_volume``: total number of gates in the compiled program.